kaiyuhou/nprint-wlan/README.md

 - Install
   - You may not need `sudo`.
 But it doesn't work without `sudo` on my machine.
-  - `make install` may not necessary if you just want the `nprint` executable.
+  - `make install` may not be necessary if you just want the `nprint` executable.
 ```
 autoreconf -i
 sudo ./configure